 Here, I am asking my preschooler to call out the number he hits.

 I’ve got the four!

 What number is this, mom?
 I just squirted this one here…

-Having number recognition games available to your preschoolers will encourage them to be exposed to the way a number looks more often than not.
+Having number recognition activities available to your preschoolers will encourage them to be exposed to how a number looks more often than not.

-We do a lot of guided play with our Breakfast Invitations, and this Startup Guide is going to give you all the details on how to do the same!
+We do a lot of guided play with our Breakfast Invitations, and this Startup Guide will give you all the details on how to do the same!

 Preschoolers that learn through play are willing to take more risks.

 Putting numbers on a worksheet for a child to recall can be pretty intimidating!
 Add some elements of play, and their guard comes down.